mvoelk/keras_layers/README.md

 # Various Keras Layers that can be used with TensorFlow 2.x

-## SparseConv2D
+## SparseConv2D and PartialConv2D
-Sparse/Partial Convolution layers allow CNNs to process sparse sensory data.
-To make the convolution operation invariant against sparsity.
-The sparsity related information is propagate through the network and the layer output is normalized depending on the number of information-carrying elements in the convolution window.
+Sparse/Partial Convolution layers allow CNNs to process sparse sensory data by making the convolution operation invariant against sparsity.
+The sparsity-related information is propagate through the network and the layer output is normalized depending on the number of information-carrying elements in the convolution window.

-The layer comes with some extensions compared to the original version proposed in the paper:
+The layers come with some extensions compared to the original version proposed in the paper:
-- appropriate initialization which leads to better convergence behavior
+- SparseConv2D was changed to be consistent with Conv2D initializers, which leads to better convergence behavior
-- sparsity is propagated as float instead of binary values, leads to better convergence behavior and looks more like a diffusion process
+- sparsity can be propagated as float values instead of binary masks, which leads to better convergence behavior and looks more like a diffusion process

 Sparsity Invariant CNNs [arXiv:1708.06500](https://arxiv.org/abs/1708.06500)
 Image Inpainting for Irregular Holes Using Partial Convolutions [arXiv:1804.07723](https://arxiv.org/abs/1804.07723)